-Energy Costs Were Appropriately Recorded Into the Supply Adjustment Account
+J. Energy Costs Were Appropriately Recorded Into the Supply Adjustment Account

-The energy costs relating to the 2009 Shell Contracts, the LACSD Contract, the monthly energy and capacity contracts, the 2015 Shell and EDF contracts and the Iberdrola RECs contract were appropriately recorded into the Supply Adjustment Account.
+The energy costs relating to the 2019 Morgan Stanley contract, the long-term Exelon Generation contract, and the monthly energy and capacity contracts and the Avangrid RECs contract were appropriately recorded into the Supply Adjustment Account.

-The above testimony, coupled with the findings by the Commission in D.09-05-025, D.14-12-003, and D.11-06-030, Resolution E-4604, Resolution E-4507, Advice Letter 296-E and Advice Letter 297-E, provide the basis for the Commission to conclude that all costs relating to the 2009 Shell Contracts, the LACSD Contract, the 2015 Shell contracts, EDF contracts, the monthly energy and capacity contracts, and the Iberdrola RECs contract, with respect to the time period of the Review Period, were appropriately recorded in the Supply Adjustment Account.
+The above testimony, coupled with the findings by the Commission in D.19-08-027, D.19-08-030, Advice Letter 370-EA, and Advice Letter 913-E, provide the basis for the Commission to conclude that all costs relating to the 2019 Morgan Stanley contract, long-term Exelon Generation contract, and the monthly energy and capacity contracts, and the Avangrid RECs contract, with respect to the time period of the Review Period, were appropriately recorded in the Supply Adjustment Account.

-CONTRACT ADMINISTRATION
+V. CONTRACT ADMINISTRATION

 This testimony will demonstrate that BVES’ contract administration was prudent during the Review Period.
 BVES will demonstrate that during the Review Period it administered all contracts for which it has responsibility in a manner consistent with applicable standards.